andrearyang/andrearyang/README.md

   LinkedIn: https://www.linkedin.com/in/andrea-yang-6a4593245/

  Currently working on:
- 1. Building my digital garden: Next.js and love for biology 🪴
+ 1. Building websites with React, both for personal and business use
  2. Research with R, MATLAB, and AI/ML 🔬
- 3. Tons of fun software and hardware projects
+ 3. Tons of miscellaneous + fun software and hardware projects!